dkucar-1/llm-experiments/README.md

 ```

 ## Required files
-`apikey.py` contains the API key you get from your Hugging Face Account.
+You need to get a HuggingFace access token and saving it to your local environment as `HUGGINGFACEHUB_API_TOKEN`.
 You can get this by creating a HuggingFace account and going to `https://huggingface.co/settings/account` and going clicking on the *Access Tokens* menu.

 `app.py` contains the code that runs the streamlit UI and the underlying LLM